Boys' Night Out (film): Production

-The film was a co production between Filmways and Kim Novak's production company, Kimco.
-It was financed by Joseph E. Levine's Embassy Pictures, the first film he made in the US.
+The film was a co-production by Filmways and Kim Novak's production company, Kimco.
+It was meant to be the first in a three-picture deal between Kimco and Filmways, but it was the only production.
+It was financed by Joseph E. Levine's Embassy Pictures and was the first film he made in the US.
 They sold the film to MGM.
 Novak was paid a reported $500,000.
-It was meant to be the first in a three-picture deal between Kimco and Filmways.